RetroPie/RetroPie-Docs/docs/KODI.md

 ![](http://www.grandrapidsdevs.com/wp-content/uploads/2015/06/kodiLogo.png)
 ***

-_Kodi is a Home Media Server (basically your own personal netflix) formerly known as XBMC.
+_Kodi is a Home Media Server (basically your own personal Netflix) formerly known as XBMC.
 Kodi is currently an optional build that can be installed from the optional menu of the setup script._

 ***
 ## General Information

 See here for more info: http://kodi.tv/

-See [here](http://blog.petrockblock.com/forums/topic/kodi-tab-in-emulationstation/) for more information on setting up Kodi
+See [here](http://blog.petrockblock.com/forums/topic/kodi-tab-in-emulationstation/) for more information on setting up Kodi.

 ## Installation

 Visit the RetroPie-Setup Screen, select Optional Packages, and select Kodi.
 Installation can take 10 minutes.
 After installation, you will be able to go to the Ports section and view Kodi as an option.

-RetroPie currently installs Kodi 17.3 Krypton
+RetroPie currently installs Kodi 17.6 "Krypton".

 ### PVRs Installation

-By default, RetroPie doesn't install any PVRs.
+By default, RetroPie doesn't install any PVRs (personal video recorders).
 If you want to install them, run the following commands in a terminal:

 Search available PVRs:
 ````
 apt-cache search kodi-pvr
 ````
-Install one PVR, in this case IPTV Simple Client:
+Install one PVR, in this case the IPTV Simple Client:
 ````
 sudo apt-get install kodi-pvr-iptvsimple
 ````